Create table

 immediately after the column name, as follows:

-CREATE NODE TABLE User (name STRING PRIMARY KEY, age INT64 DEFAULT 0, reg_date DATE)
+CREATE NODE TABLE User ( name STRING PRIMARY KEY, age INT64 DEFAULT 0, reg_date DATE);

-The above statements adds a User
+The above statements add a User

 , age